kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/kubecost-agentless-amp.md

 It will take a few minutes for the scrapers start.

-See more troubleshooting help in the [Amazon Managed Service for Prometheus (AMP) Overview](aws-amp-integration.md#troubleshooting) doc.
+For more help troubleshooting, see our [Amazon Managed Service for Prometheus (AMP) Overview](aws-amp-integration.md#troubleshooting) doc.

 ## See also